Frequently Asked Questions (FAQ)

 Colophony (rosin) was occasionally used in the past as an excipient in tattoo ink, but this is no longer the case.
 Shellac (a natural resin) is still occasionally used in tattoo ink.
 Because cross-reactivity exists between these two substances, it is advised to avoid tattoo ink containing shellac if you are allergic to colophony or shellac.
 In theory, a temporary allergic reaction could occur after getting the tattoo.

-6Can you get a tattoo if you have atopic (constitutional) eczema?
+6Can you get a tattoo if you have atopic dermatitis?

 7Can you get a tattoo if you have psoriasis?